Createdd/Writing/2018/articles/MLIntroP3.md

 Hence, if we want a result y = 1 theta transpose X must be greater than 1 and if y = 0 theta transpose X must be smaller than -1.

-In essence we just simplified the cost function to use geometry for the further steps.
+In essence, we just have simplified the cost function in order to use geometry for further steps.

 ### Large Margin Classifier